pukkaone/mullet/java.md

 bundle name is `index`.
 You would typically put a `index.properties` file in the same directory as the `index.html` file so the JDK ResourceBundle implementation can find it.

+To force a template to use a specific resource bundle, call the overloaded `execute` method which accepts a resource bundle parameter:

+    // Given messages is a resource bundle. template.execute(data, messages, writer)